-Head of the International Area Studies Team/Chinese Studies librarian, Woodruff General Library, Emory University
+Head of the International Area Studies Department / Chinese Studies librarian, Woodruff General Library, Emory University

 Woodruff General Libraries

 Guo-hua Wang is the head of the International Area Studies Department and the Chinese Studies librarian in Woodruff General Library of Emory University.
 Prior to Emory, she worked as the head librarian of the School of Journalism & Mass Communication at the University of Wisconsin-Madison, a supervisor at the Fine Arts Library of Harvard University, and the Search Unit Coordinator of Boston University General Library.

 Her scholarly publications include journal articles, such as “LLOLI: Language Learning Oriented Library Instruction” in the Journal of East Asian Libraries, “Introduction to the work on Missionary Archives to China” in China Index, and “China’s Higher Education Reform” in China Currents.
 Guo-hua also published the book, Guide to Archives of Missionaries to China Collected in Woodruff Library at Emory University in both English and Chinese.
 It has become an important reference book for Chinese Studies scholars who are interested in the impact of missionaries’ work on Chinese history and the transformation of Chinese society.
 Her second book “Roads to Ivy League Colleges” has been translated into Chinese and published by an Educational Press in China.